 Curriculum and Instruction

 Students at the elementary level are taught to appreciate that all subjects are connected to each other.
 To effectively integrate subjects, teaching units are planned around specific themes.
 All subjects – language arts, science, math and social studies – are tied to the unit theme.
 The development of a thematic unit allows students to explore a subject in greater depth, making connections across all subject areas.
+All curriculum – kindergarten through grade 12 – is aligned with the Common Core Standards.

 Language Arts Curriculum